-Whether or not you have A5X00 devices connected to your system, you must add the Solaris patches shown in "Solaris Patches for VxVM" on page 16 to this release of VxVM.
+Whether or not you have A5x00 devices connected to your system, you must add the Solaris patches, shown in "Solaris Patches for VxVM" on page 18, to this release of VxVM.
+If you have A5x00 devices attached to your system, you need this patch to use them; if you don't have A5x00 devices attached to your system, you still need the patches because they are used in the process of discovering whether such devices exist.